cl0uD-C1SC0/DevOps-Projects/3 Hyundai HPA/README.md

   - AWSCodePipelineReadOnlyAccess
   - AmazonEC2ContainerRegistryFullAccess
   - SecretsManagerReadWrite
+  - Add In-line policy, use this file > eks-Describe-policy.json
 ## STEP 7 - AWS CodePipeline:
 - Create and AWS CodePipeline project:
   - Go to the AWS CodePipeline